eleonoravercesi/gene_embedding_MDE/README.md

 # Computing Disease-Specific Gene Embeddings via Constrained Optimization

-This folder contains data for the paper "Computing disease-specific gene embeddings via constrained optimization", submitted to CPAIOR 2022.
+This folder contains data for the paper "Computing disease-specific gene embeddings via constrained optimization", submitted to The 2022 ICML Workshop on Computational Biology.

 Notebook with the interesting code part is available at [this link](https://colab.research.google.com/drive/1ozgaBJ-4F2nmmDWGwcWHQS_P56JtiZWl?usp=sharing)